- Publication date

 - Power companies, the Environment Agency, local authorities and electricity distributors as part of a Data Sharing Agreement.

-- Qualtrics, to enable us to send you, and for your to respond to, one of our customer (CSAT) surveys through their platform.
+- Qualtrics, to enable us to send you, and for you to respond to, one of our customer (CSAT) surveys through their platform.

-- Equifax, a third-party credit checking agency, to verify the information you provide to us.
+- Experian, a third-party credit checking agency, to verify the information you provide to us.
 This information includes your name, date of birth, and bank account details.

 - With industry, accreditation and certification bodies to help ensure that renewable heat installation work is carried out to the required standards and in accordance with the requirements of the scheme.
 We share data with MCS, the Renewable Energy Consumer Code (RECC), the Home Insulation & Energy Systems Contractors Scheme (HIES), in relation to DRHI applicants and participants (e.g. we may share data on complaints received about members of these third-parties).
 We also share data with RECC and HIES on sanctions, investigations, and complaints regarding their members and DRHI scheme applicants and participants.